borealbirds/ring-of-fire/docs/species/EAKI/index.md

 subtitle: Tyrannus tyrannus
 ---

-The population size of Eastern Kingbird (Tyran tritri) in the Ring of Fire region was 0.077 (0.05, 0.115) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).
+The population size of Eastern Kingbird (<div>Tyran tritri</div>) in the Ring of Fire region was 0.077 (0.05, 0.115) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).

 # Maps